 - Ask your client to sit back and shut their eyes.
-Then say, "I'd like you to think about a beach. (pause) Now add more to your beach (pause) and more to your beach (pause) and now complete your beach.
-"Tell me about your beach.
+Then say "I'd like you to think about a beach (pause) now add more to your beach (pause) and more to your beach (pause) and now complete your beach."
+Tell me about your beach.
 Ss will more often describe a beach they know and provide specific details, frequently mentioning items in the foreground first and completing the picture by moving to the background or peripheral details.
-Ns will more often create a new beach and give very general description.
+Ns will more often create a new beach and give a very general description.
 Alternatively they may think of several beaches they are aware of and try to morph them together to form a new beach.
 This may be created from bits taken from all the other beaches along with some other ideas that come to mind.
-Their thinking may trigger a variety of memories which may distract them from the task. - N will usually create a new beach and give very general descriptions, and often go off task!
-Their thinking triggers a variety of memories and heaven knows where they will end up!
-The beach is rarely one they know. - Give me directions for how I can get from your house to school/college/work.
+Their thinking may trigger a variety of memories which may distract them from the task. - Give me directions for how I can get from your house to work.
 (Not "on the bus"!)
-Again, S is specific and N is general. - Spell the word 'difficulty' backwards.
+Ss tends to be more specific, giving names of streets and distances.
+Ns tend to give 'broad brush' directions with the assumption that you will find a way to work it out if you need to. - Spell the word 'difficulty' backwards.
 S chunks the word down into smaller parts.
 N sees the whole word in their head and reads the letters from the vision. - Look at the picture "Tell me about it."
 (Almost any picture will do, below is just an example!)

 Ss more often tell you what's in the picture and spots the details, Ns may tell a story, or explain what the picture reminds them of or how it makes them feel.